AhmadHussain792/Object-Tracking/README.md

 Error Handling: Displays error messages using Tkinter's 'messagebox' if the video cannot be accessed or if there are any issues during processing.

 # Requirements
-+ Python 3.7 or higher
++ Python version 3.7 or higher
 + more details can be found in "REQUIREMENTS.TXT" file

 # How to use